-Early formulations of retrieval mode proposed that both intentions and attention are critical contributors (Lepage et al., 2000), and they likely influence each other in a bidirectional fashion (for EEG evidence showing a dissociation between intentions and attention during retrieval, see Herron and Wilding, 2004).
+Early formulations of retrieval mode proposed that both intentions and attention are critical contributors (Lepage et al., 2000) and they likely influence each other in a bidirectional fashion.
 For instance, when we set the intention to retrieve a memory, we may bring attentional resources online to keep the goal active and help focus memory search on goal-relevant features.
-Indeed, the phrase goal-directed attention highlights the importance of goals (or intentions) on attentional selection (Corbetta and Shulman, 2002).
-Studies of memory intentions (e.g., motivated forgetting and prospective memory; Kuhl and Wagner, 2009; Burgess Gonen-Yaacovi and Volle, 2011; Anderson and Hanslmayr, 2014; Anderson and McDaniel, 2019), and studies of attentional modulation of memory (e.g., selective attention and retrieval-induced forgetting; Baldo and Shimamura, 2002; Wimber et al., 2015), provide some evidence to substantiate the interaction between intention and attention.
+Indeed, the phrase goal-directed attention highlights the importance of goals (or intentions) on attentional selection (Corbetta & Shulman, 2002).
+Studies of memory intentions (e.g., directed forgetting and prospective memory; Kuhl & Wagner, 2009; Burgess et al., 2011; Anderson & Hanslmayr, 2014; Anderson & McDaniel, 2019), and studies of attentional modulation of memory (e.g., selective attention and retrieval-induced forgetting; Baldo & Shimamura, 2002; Wimber et al., 2015), provide some evidence to substantiate the interaction between intention and attention.

 First, studies of how intentions affect memory often highlight the role of attention.
-For instance, studies of retrieval suppression suggest the involvement of a top-down inhibitory control process in successful forgetting (Benoit and Anderson, 2012; Levy and Anderson, 2012; Paz-Alonso et al., 2013; Gagnepain et al., 2014).
-This control process might involve goal-directed attention directed toward memory suppression (Levy and Anderson, 2002; Hulbert et al., 2016).
+For instance, the intention to forget may affect levels of attention that are devoted to studied material, and moderate (vs. low or high) amounts of attentional processing may lead to forgetting (Wang et al., 2019) - in line with the nonmonotonic plasticity hypothesis (Newman & Norman, 2010; Detre et al., 2013; Kim et al., 2014).
+Other studies of directed forgetting also suggest the involvement of a top-down inhibitory control process in successful forgetting (Hanslmayr et al., 2012; Anderson & Hanslmayr, 2014), as do studies of retrieval suppression (Benoit & Anderson, 2012; Levy & Anderson, 2012; Paz-Alonso et al., 2013; Gagnepain et al., 2014).
+This control process might involve goaldirected attention directed toward memory suppression (Levy & Anderson, 2002; Hanslmayr et al., 2012).
 Similarly, theories of prospective memory intentions often call on attentional processes.
-For example, the multiprocess theory of prospective memory proposes a monitoring pathway with an attentional control process that maintains the prospective memory intention in mind and searches for the target (McDaniel and Einstein, 2000; Einstein and McDaniel, 2005; McDaniel et al., 2015; Anderson and McDaniel, 2019).
+For example, the multiprocess theory of prospective memory proposes a monitoring pathway with an attentional control process that maintains the prospective memory intention in mind and searches for the target (McDaniel & Einstein, 2000; Einstein & McDaniel, 2005; McDaniel et al., 2015; Anderson & McDaniel, 2019).

 Along with similarities in cognitive operations, neural signatures of attention and intention overlap.
-The prefrontal cortex is implicated in intention setting, as in motivated forgetting (Anderson and Hanslmayr, 2014) and in prospective memory (Gilbert, 2011; Momennejad and Haynes, 2013).
-The prefrontal cortex is also linked to goal-directed attentional selection between competing memories (Corbetta and Shulman, 2002; Asplund et al., 2010; Kim et al., 2016), retrieval-induced forgetting (Wimber et al., 2015), and goal-relevant retrieval in the face of distraction (Wais et al., 2010).
-Indeed, some studies of prospective memory demonstrate that attention and intention both draw on prefrontal cortex function (Simons et al., 2006; Benoit et al., 2012).
+The prefrontal cortex is implicated in intention setting, e.g., as in directed forgetting (Anderson & Hanslmayr, 2014) and in prospective memory (Gilbert, 2011; Momennejad & Haynes, 2013).
+The prefrontal cortex is also linked to goal-directed attentional selection between competing memories (Corbetta & Shulman, 2002; Asplund et al., 2010; Kim et al., 2016), retrieval-induced forgetting (Wimber et al., 2015), and goal-relevant retrieval in the face of distraction (Wais et al., 2010).
+Indeed, some studies of prospective memory demonstrate that attention and intention both draw on prefrontal cortex function (Simons et al., 2006; Benoit, Gilbert, Frith, & Burgess, 2012).
 One parsimonious account is that individuals first engage in a process of intention setting, which then drives attentional selection - with both of these processes dependent on prefrontal cortex function.